Hold the Dark: Plot

-Medora's husband Vernon is fighting in Iraq.
-He discovers another American soldier raping a local woman.
-Vernon wounds the rapist with a knife and hands the weapon to the woman to finish him off.
+Overseas in Iraq, Medora's husband Vernon returns gunfire on a truck with insurgents.
+Later, at a city checkpoint, Vernon discovers another American soldier raping a local woman.
+Vernon wounds the rapist with a knife and hands the bloody weapon to the woman.
+Leaving her house, he is ambushed and shot by a sniper, but survives.
+As he is airlifted away, Vernon mumbles Bailey's name.

-While tracking the wolves, Core meets an old woman who tells him Medora "knows evil".
-He finds a pack of wolves eating their young.
+In the morning, Core sets off to track the wolves, and meets Illanaq, an old native woman who tells him he is going the wrong way, and that Medora "knows evil".
+Core finds the hot springs Medora mentioned in a cave, and spots a pack of wolves eating their young.
+Unwilling to shoot them, Core returns to Keelut.
 At the Slone house, he finds Medora missing and discovers Bailey's frozen, strangled body in the cellar.
-The villagers claim Medora is possessed by a wolf-demon.
+The police investigate, and native villagers claim Medora is possessed by a wolf-demon called a tournaq.